 Growing up in Puerto Rico, Guillermo has always exhibited exceptional work ethic and athletic abilities from a young age.
 He was member of the junior and senior Swimming and Water Polo National Teams, Letterman of the Men's Swimming Varsity Team and recipient of the National Collegiate MVP award during his time at the University of Michigan, Ann Arbor, where he obtained his bachelor's degree in Organizational Studies in the year 2000.

 Guillermo has spent much of his executive and managerial career in the for-profit sector as a wealth manager, investment banker and entrepreneur.
-He has also served and operated charitable organizations trying to touch deeper chords with his local communities – creating and managing a post-secondary program for students with learning differences for three years, administering an independent non-profit day school for four years, aiding the Tribunal of the Diocese of Charleston as case assistant for nine years, teaching catechism and the social doctrine of the Catholic Church for ten years, chairing the pastoral council for four years, and has twelve years of experience in teaching in addition to eight years of coaching swimming, water polo, soccer, basketball and volleyball.
+He has also served and operated charitable organizations trying to touch deeper chords with his local communities – creating and managing a post-secondary program for students with learning differences for three years, administering an independent non-profit day school for four years, aiding the Tribunal of the Diocese of Charleston as case assistant for eleven years, teaching catechism and the social doctrine of the Catholic Church for twelve years, chairing the pastoral council for four years, and has twelve years of experience in teaching in addition to eight years of coaching swimming, water polo, soccer, basketball and volleyball.

 And while his professional career has seen no shortage of talent, determination and success, Guillermo’s most precious title is that of being a husband and father.
-Not only is he and his lovely wife Laura the parents of six amazing children, they have also lovingly fostered nine children in South Carolina.
+Not only is he and his lovely wife Laura the parents of seven amazing children, they have also lovingly fostered nine children in South Carolina.
 Together, he and his wife are truly outstanding examples of living out the Catholic faith and sharing God’s love and mercy with everyone they meet.
 This family is never short on smiles, so don’t hesitate to throw them a smile or a wave if you see them!